tahiri-lab/ClonalTreeClustering/data/README.md

-This folder contains:
+## 📂 **Folder Structure**

+This repository contains the following directories:

-- the real-dataset folder containing 2 experimental datasets
+- **real-dataset**: Contains two experimental datasets for tree analysis.
-- the simulated-data folder containing 92 simulated trees obtained with GCtree simulator
+- **simulated-data**: Includes 92 simulated trees generated using the GCtree simulator.

+These datasets provide both real-world and simulated data for research and analysis in tree clustering and comparison.